 Crafty budget party decorations typically require extra supplies that end up costing a whole heck of a lot more than just buying something from the store.
 And on and on…

-I’ve been guilty of this too many times to count.
-And even though these parties end up pretty darn awesome, one day my stepmother pulled me aside and let me know that I was going about it all wrong.
+Then one day my stepmother pulled me aside and let me know that I was going about it all wrong.

 This is the woman that owned a business planning 6-figure weddings and private events for over 20 years.
 She worked incredibly hard, but her business was also amazingly successful.
 And she knew how to stretch every single penny to keep it profitable.